 Apps do small and frustrating things every day that lead me to delete them.
 I feel no remorse.

-About 79% of users abandon an app after the first use.
-One of the biggest reasons of all: a poor onboarding experience.
+According to our research, up to 79% of users abandon an app after the first use.
+One of the most common reasons for abandoning an app?
+A poor onboarding experience.

 Details matter during onboarding.
 In a constantly evolving and competitive app ecosystem, capturing user attention isn’t always straightforward.
-Luckily, we found a hack involving your product copy.
-It means getting a little creative and using power words.
+Luckily, at Leanplum, we found a way to increase user engagement using product and messaging copy.
+This user onboarding hack involves getting a little creative and using the right power words in your UX writing and microcopy.

-There’s no better time to experiment with power words than when it matters most: during onboarding.
-Harness power words in your messaging to boost the chances of users successfully engaging with your app.
+Power words aren’t just for push notifications.
+In fact, there’s no better time to experiment with power words than when it matters most—during onboarding.
+Harness power words in your in-app messaging to boost the chances of successful user engagement.
 Below, I outline the best ways to use power words during the most critical moments of the first-run user experience.

 Avoid this mistake by offering to automatically pull credentials for users based on social login.
 This simplifies the profile creation process, while also letting you curate a personalized feed of content based on a user’s social interests, from the moment they log in.

 Alternatively, if you want users to jump right into exploring your app, postpone the profile creation until after a user finds value.
 For example, let’s say you have a travel app.
 You can let travelers browse trip destinations, then once they find a flight they want to reserve, ask them to create an account for easier bookings.
-Airbnb uses this tactic to showcase its value and shorten the time to “aha”!
+Apps like Hopper, Tablet, and Hotel Tonight use this tactic to showcase their value and shorten the time to a user’s aha moment!

-For example, consider suggesting something like, “Found a deal you love?
-Activate your profile now to make booking a trip easy and fast!”
-By injecting a sense of urgency, you can light a fire to encourage users to create their account.
+You could inspire users to action with copy like: “Found a deal you love?
+Activate your profile now to make booking a trip fast and easy!”
+By injecting a sense of urgency, you can light a fire that encourages users to create their account sooner rather than later.

 Most apps have content they want to promote.
-For instance, a hotel app might want to let users browse available rooms, a music app help users discover new artists, a retail app put new inventory front and center.
+For instance, a hotel app might want to let users browse available rooms, a music app wants to help users discover new artists, a retail app aims to put new inventory front and center.

 Set up a series of in-app messages that guide new users through your app’s navigation.
 Explain app functions that may be unintuitive, such as where to find sale items or how to build wish lists.
 This can help you create a customized feed from the onset, and tailor future product recommendations.